 He was throwing press kits out into the crowd, I waited until this subsided and did my rather dull technical bit, particularly dull after all his anarchy.
 I delivered his cue and looked up to the back of the audience to see him there.
 He slowly counted on his fingers to ten, it felt like time had stopped before this large and prestigious audience.
 Eventually he asked, ‘Would you like me to say, hey Bob just who is the star of this show’ and I breathed out saying ‘Yes please’.
 He delivered it again and I introduced the speaker from Prestel, then quickly got off.

-ASIDE: While in the midst of launching Micronet 800 I noticed that the number-plate RSD800 was available for £595 and bought it.
+ASIDE: While in the midst of launching Micronet 800 I noticed that the car registration plate RSD800 was available for £595 and bought it.
 It has been on every car since, including several of Matt’s cars while we lived in Spain.
 On a plate this number is very balanced, and of course it means I have never had to learn a new number for over 35 years.